-Our hardness result for Copeland winners (Theorem~\ref{thm:Copeland_NPHard}) uses a reduction from \textsf{VERTEX COVER}.
-At a high level, our construction is inspired by a construction in \cite{FK20} which used a far simpler instance to show that the extension complexity of the bipartite popular matching polytope is near-exponential.
+Our hardness result for Copeland winners (Theorem~\ref{thm:Copeland_NPHard}) uses a reduction from \textsf{VERTEX COVER}.\footnote{In the VERTEX COVER problem, the input is a graph $G = (V,E)$ and an integer $k$, and the goal is to determine if there is a subset $S \subseteq V$ of at most $k$ vertices such that every edge in $E$ is incident to some vertex in $S$.
+This is an NP-hard problem.} At a high level, our construction is inspired by a construction in \cite{FK22} that used a far simpler instance to show that the extension complexity of the bipartite popular matching polytope is near-exponential.
 Our construction, on the other hand, is considerably more involved and we construct a non-bipartite instance $G$ with weak rankings.
-What makes our construction particularly tricky is that \emph{every} Copeland winner in $G$ has to correspond to a minimum vertex cover in the input instance $H$.
-In general, we do not know how to characterize matchings that are Copeland winners.

-While the notion of popularity treats {\em wins} and {\em ties} uniformly and it is easy to test a matching for popularity~\cite{BIM10}, a tie is worth only half a win for a Copeland winner and we do not know how to test if a given matching is a Copeland winner or not.
-This makes our reduction novel and challenging.
-We use the LP framework for popular matchings to analyze Copeland winners in $G$ and this leads to our hardness proof.
-This proof is presented in Section~\ref{sec:hardness}.
-We prove Theorem~\ref{thm:pop-on-avg} in Section~\ref{sec:wt-copeland}.
+What makes our construction particularly tricky is that \emph{every} Copeland winner in $G$ has to correspond to a minimum vertex cover in the input instance~$H$.
+In general, we do not know how to characterize Copeland winners in $G$.
+In fact, we do not even know how to test if a given matching is a Copeland winner or not.
+This makes our reduction challenging.
+We use the LP framework for popular matchings to analyze Copeland winners and this leads to our hardness proof.
+This proof is given in Section~\ref{sec:hardness}.